pantheon-systems/documentation/source/_docs/platform-considerations.md

 Licenses are also used to get updates directly online.
 You can assign your keys in the DEV environment to get the changes as it is writable.

-For plugin, themes or module specific cases related to licenses, we have a [list of issues and solutions](/docs/unsupported-modules-plugins/).
+For plugin, themes or module specific cases related to licenses, check our [list of issues and solutions](/docs/unsupported-modules-plugins/) for unsupported modules or plugins.

 ## Streaming Media